-Is hostile architecture ruining our cities?
+When hostile architecture attacks nature

 Hostile architecture is a form of urban design that aims to prevent people from lingering in public spaces.
 The anti-homeless spikes here, for example, were installed to deter beggars and those sleeping rough.
 Credit: amer ghazzal/Alamy Live News

+This installation is a prime example of hostile architecture -- a controversial type of urban design usually aimed at preventing people from using public spaces in undesirable ways.
+It can come in the form of spiked or sloped benches, bolts installed on shop doorsteps and windowsills, and even water features that operate at surprising intervals on flat surfaces.

+While use of design to block homeless people from finding a place to sleep or young people from skating in public angers many people, others feel it's a necessary measure to secure public safety.

-CNN invited architect James Furzer, whose designs try to combat hostile architecture, to debate this issue with Dean Harvey, co-founder of the Factory Furniture: a company that produces many of the offending benches.
+CNN invited architect James Furzer, whose designs try to combat hostile architecture, to debate this issue with Dean Harvey, co-founder of Factory Furniture: a company that produces many of the offending "hostile" benches.

 Here's how their Skype conversation went.

+Dean Harvey: My initial thought is that this cannot be considered an extension of hostile architecture: spikes have been used to protect damage to stonework from bird droppings for many years.

+This is an extension of pest control.
+I think the issue here is the damage to the ecosystem of the tree and the aesthetic problem it poses.
+It's totally unnecessary.
+A tree is a natural object, and this (the addition) is a complete eyesore.
+The time and effort they spent putting those spikes on trees is probably totally outrageous in comparison to any actual problem.

-How do you define hostile architecture?
+How do you define hostile architecture in general?

-Dean Harvey: Hostile architecture is where architectural elements and the public realm are used to control human behavior.
+DH: Hostile architecture is where architectural elements and the public realm are used to control human behavior.

-James Furzer: I'd agree with that.
+JF: I'd agree with that.

 How does it influence people's behavior?